TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/selected_entities.md

 	  of unrelated stuff.
 A good example is if you want to select a sand dune that is possibly below several fish, a water overlay entity, water caustics entities, and maybe under some flowers at that.
+	- It can also be used to temporarily hide floors or other big objects that highlight the whole screen due to constantly being hovered.
 - Press U to unhide all layers.
+	- You can manually hide and unhide layers from within the "Layers" window (Alt+L).

 ## Operations: Existential